chain4travel/camino-docs/docs/developer/apis/camino-node-apis/p-chain.md

 **mainnet**: `100000000000000` nCAM (100k CAM)
 :::

-:::caution YOU NEED REGISTER YOUR NODE `platform.addValidator` method will fail if you did not register your node with your wallet address.
+:::caution YOU NEED TO REGISTER YOUR NODE `platform.addValidator` method will fail if you did not register your node with your wallet address.
 Please see [platform.registerNode](#platformregisternode)
 :::